bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_1.md

 1. How was their solution different from yours (if at all)?
 1. Does their program run and generate the correct test images?

 Once you've each taken a look, take a second to debrief.
 Anything either of you found difficult?
 Easy?
 Fun?
 Mind-blowing?
-Once you've debriefed, fill out this [attendance Google Form](https://docs.google.com/forms/d/e/1FAIpQLScFw18yE8C1L2te7MPFCvcbGCFkIdURc0aMonRGQ8-X0FJkwQ/viewform?usp=sf_link). **NOTE: You will need the NetID of the person's whose code you reviewed.**
+Once you've debriefed, fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLScFw18yE8C1L2te7MPFCvcbGCFkIdURc0aMonRGQ8-X0FJkwQ/viewform?usp=sf_link" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.**

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded.
 Make sure that all of your functions are named correctly and that they use the EXACT parameter order, names, and types as specified.
 If you've followed the instructions correctly, the image your function should generate should look like the below: